 Punakaiki Coastal Restoration Project

-Book in to support and volunteer at our Punakaiki Coastal Restoration Project with Conservation Volunteers New Zealand.
-With your help, we are restoring the Sand Plain Forest and planting 170,000 trees on 75 hectares.
+Book in to support and volunteer at our Punakaiki Coastal Restoration Project with Conservation Volunteers New Zealand and Wild Heart Project.
+With your help, we are transforming a former farm and mining site into a native rainforest!

 The Punakaiki Coastal Restoration Project is run by Conservation Volunteers New Zealand which is a charitable trust.

 The project focuses on restoring the Sand Plain Forest which used to span the Barrytown flats, so that there is a mountain to sea forest corridor.

 This is particularly important as this area is the only nesting place for the Taiko (Westland Petrel) and amongst a small number of mainland breeding colonies for NZ petrel.